timswims/ESK/README.md

 Sign in to Oracle Cloud as a user with the OMC Administrator role.
 Your Oracle Management Cloud instance tile should be displayed on the My Services dashboard.

 1. Go to cloud.oracle.com and click Sign In.
+Home Page: https://cloud.oracle.com/home

 2. Your Sign In procedure varies depending on the type of account that your tenant is configured.